thisispivi/Deep-Learning-Supermarket/README.md

 The images folder won't be in this repository because the size is too high for github.

+The organized dataset that we used can be downloaded [here](https://mega.nz/file/VZ0ShDyI#_1tMgy4y_AEkdYv2BERWRVfuXxc07RWdKVL2V8p54cw).

 # How the project works
 In this section we will explain how the project works.

 ## Variables tuning
 In the first part of the code it is possible to configure the code variables.
-This part is useful to enable or disable some parts of the code, or to choose which classification version or pretrained network use.
+This part is useful to enable or disable some parts of the code, or to choose which classification version or pretrained network to use.

 ### Print configuration
 These variables to enable or disable some part of the code.
 1. Print random images of the training set (0 disabled / 1 enabled)